spryker/spryker-docs/docs/marketplace/user/intro-to-spryker-marketplace/merchant-onboarding.md

 {% info_block infoBox %}

 Based on the product volume, we recommend the following:
-- If the number of products to be created or edited is small, merchants can use the interface in Merchant Portal.
+- If the number of products to be created or edited is small, merchants can use the interface in the Merchant Portal.
 - For large volumes, use a file and data importers or integrate with the merchant PIM or ERP system through Spryker Middleware.

 {% endinfo_block %}